tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Lambda execution roles are IAM roles attached to lambda functions which control the PERMISSIONS the Lambda function RECEIVES...
 - Lambda resource policy controls **WHAT** services and accounts can **INVOKE** lambda functions

+### Lambda - Logging

+- Lambda uses CloudWatch Logs and X-Ray for logging and tracing
+- Logs from Lambda execution are sent to CloudWatch Logs
+- Metrics - invocation success/failure, retries, latency are stored in CloudWatch
+- Lambda can by integrated with X-Ray for distributed tracing